West Mainland, Shetland

 The sandstone rocks found in the west of Shetland are 390 million years old and were laid down as sediments within a large desert continent near the Equator.
 The ancient metamorphic rocks from Vementry to Bousta have been sculpted by ice into a rugged landscape of small hills and lochs.
 Volcanoes sometimes erupted into the wet sediment and laid down lava and ash which can be seen today near Clousta.

-Sand Voe, Sand Back on the A971 road, branch left at the now derelict Parkhall and head to Sand, with the remains of the pre-reformation Chapel of St Mary’s, and a fine sandy beach.
+Back to the A971 main road on past Bixter, branch left at the now derelict Parkhall and head to Sand, with the remains of the pre-reformation Chapel of St Mary’s, and a fine sandy beach.
 Here you will also find Da Gairdins i Sand, where three crofts have been transformed into an oasis of life.
 Over 30,000 trees, shrubs and flowers have been planted and a free leaflet shows the recommended routes.

-Reawick has a beach of red sand which is interesting to explore and safe for swimming.
+The small ‘Red Ayre’ beach is worth a visit, and Reawick also has a beach of red sand which is interesting to explore and safe for swimming.
 Reawick House is a laird’s mansion standing above the picturesque bay.
 The house dates from 1730 and is listed grade two.

 A detour into the townships of Silwick, Westerwick and Culswick offers some stunning coastal scenery and you can enjoy beachcombing on the pebble beaches.
 A red granite intrusion forms the spectacular cliffs between Skeld and Culswick and this was used to build the impressive Culswick broch.
 The Methodist Chapel at Culswick dates from 1894.

-Reawick beach A myriad of small roads, all worth exploring, meander back to the Bridge of Walls.
-On your way visit the Staneydale Temple – the largest Stone Age structure in the islands.
+A myriad of small roads, all worth exploring, meander back to the Bridge of Walls.
+On your way visit the Stanydale Temple – the largest Stone Age structure in the islands.
 The size of the large house (40ft x 20ft) denotes its importance.

 The road to West Burrafirth, and all the side roads en route, lead you through a totally unspoilt and magical part of Shetland, with fine fishing (try Upper Brouster) and walking; an area with a charm all its own.
 The ferry to Papa Stour leaves from West Burrafirth pier.